Stomach Cancer Diagnostic Services

-Early and accurate diagnosis of gastric cancers can lead to better success of treating the disease.
-The specialists at the Gastric Cancer Center have extensive experience in detecting and identifying all types of stomach cancer, as well as differentiating it from other gastric conditions (e.g., ulcers) that share similar initial symptoms.
+Early and accurate diagnosis of stomach (gastric) cancers can lead to better success of treating the disease.
+The specialists at the center have extensive experience in detecting and identifying all types of stomach cancer, as well as differentiating it from other stomach conditions (e.g., ulcers) that share similar initial symptoms.

-The Gastric Cancer Center’s multidisciplinary team of gastroenterologists, surgical oncologists, medical oncologists and radiologists see a high volume of patients each year and employ an array of state-of-the-art diagnostic tools.
+The Center for Stomach Cancer Care's multidisciplinary team of gastroenterologists, surgical oncologists, medical oncologists and radiologists see a high volume of patients each year and employ an array of state-of-the-art diagnostic tools.

-Biopsies for gastric cancer are performed using fiberoptic endoscopy.
+Biopsies for stomach cancer are performed using fiberoptic endoscopy.
 A flexible light tube is inserted in the patient’s mouth and extended through the esophagus, stomach and first part of the small intestines.

 - Suspicious areas where cancer may be present are sampled by biopsy and sent to pathology for identification and staging.

-- Evaluation by an expert endoscopist is necessary since gastric cancer can occasionally be submucosal (within the walls of the stomach).
+- Evaluation by an expert endoscopist is necessary since stomach cancer can occasionally be submucosal (within the walls of the stomach).